gryadka/js/README.md

 * Clients run in the same process concurrently and spread rumors instantly after each read or write operation
 * Once a client observed a value (through the read or write operation) she checks that it's equal or newer than the one known through rumors on the moment the operation started

-This procedure already helped to find a couple of consistency bugs so it works :)
+This procedure already helped to find a couple of consistency bugs, so it works :)

-In order to avoid a degradation of the consistency test to `return true;` there is the `losing/c2p2k1.i` test which tests the consistency check on an a priory inconsistent Paxos configuration (three acceptors with quorums of size 1).
+To avoid degradation of the consistency test to `return true;` there is the `losing/c2p2k1.i` test which tests the consistency check on a priory inconsistent Paxos configuration (three acceptors with quorums of size 1).

-### How to run consistency tests:

-Prerequisites: Docker

-1. Clone this repo - `git clone https://github.com/gryadka/js.git gryadka`
-2. `cd gryadka/emulation`
-3. Run tests - `./test.sh all void seed14`